joshithavallabineni-alt/Student-Behavior-Analysis/README.md

 5. C.-Y. Wang et al., "YOLOv9: Learning what you want to learn using programmable gradient information," *arXiv:2402.13616*, 2024.
 6. N. Wojke, A. Bewley, and D. Paulus, "Simple online and realtime tracking with a deep association metric," *Proc.
 IEEE ICIP*, 2017, pp. 3645–3649.
 7. M. Sandler et al., "MobileNetV2: Inverted residuals and linear bottlenecks," *Proc.
 IEEE CVPR*, 2018, pp. 4510–4520.

----

-*This README was generated from the project's conference paper (`Conference_Paper_P096.pdf`).
-Update installation and usage sections once source code/scripts are added to the repository.*